 What does the rest of 2015 and beyond have in store for Gail Kim?

 At the same time, I know it’s not the beginning of my career right now.
-I want to definitely work with some young talent and give the greatest matches that I can and unforgettable matches like I have in the past.
+I want to definitely work with some young talent and give the greatest matches that I can.
+Ones that are unforgettable matches like I have in the past.
 I feel as though I want the fans to remember me for my wrestling and I want to just continue to do that in this upcoming year.”

-What do you think of Impact Wrestling’s move to Wednesday nights will mean for the company?
+What do you think of IMPACT Wrestling’s move to Wednesday nights will mean for the company?

-“I guess there’s always something in every match that I would have “fixed” or changed because I’m a neurotic perfectionist when it comes to the in ring product but you can never be completely perfect.
+Gail Kim:”I guess there’s always something in every match that I would have “fixed” or changed because I’m a neurotic perfectionist when it comes to the in-ring product but you can never be completely perfect.
 You learn from every single experience you have out there whether it was good or bad.
 Nothing goes completely as planned most of the time so that’s the part where your skills come in to play and keep you sharp.”